-As the situation around COVID-19 continues to impact our student community, we want to assure you that USC Student Health will continue to provide care—even expanding access through TeleHealth—during this time.
+As the situation around COVID-19 continues to impact our student community, we want to assure you that USC Student Health will continue to provide care during this time.

-Please see the medical FAQs for information about COVID-19 symptoms and what to do if you are sick.
+Please see the medical FAQs for health and safety guidance in addition to information about COVID-19 symptoms and what to do if you are sick.
 USC provides numerous mental health resources for students.
 Students can call with care questions 24/7; dial 213-740-9355 (WELL).

-- 4/29: USC Student Health is conducting a study to estimate the percentage of USC students who have developed antibodies (a marker of exposure) to the virus that causes COVID-19; see FAQs below
+- 4/29: USC Student Health conducted a study to estimate the percentage of USC students who have developed antibodies (a marker of exposure) to the virus that causes COVID-19

 - 4/17: Updates regarding USC Student Health summer operations, mental health resources and important information for graduating students